-The Declaration of Trust authorizes its board of trustees to revoke or otherwise terminate its REIT election, without the approval of the Fund's shareholders, if it determines that changes to U.S. federal income tax laws and regulations or other considerations mean it is no longer in the Fund's best interests to qualify as a REIT.
-The board of trustees has fiduciary duties to the Fund and its shareholders and could only cause such changes in the Fund's tax treatment if it determines in good faith that such changes are in the Fund's best interests and in the best interests of the shareholders.
-In this event, the Fund would become subject to U.S. federal income tax on its taxable income, and the Fund would no longer be required to distribute most of its net income to its shareholders, which may cause a reduction in the total return to its shareholders.
+The Declaration of Trust authorizes the Board to revoke or otherwise terminate its REIT election, without the approval of the Fund's Shareholders, if it determines that changes to U.S. federal income tax laws and regulations or other considerations mean it is no longer in the Fund's best interests to qualify as a REIT.
+The Board has fiduciary duties to the Fund and its Shareholders and could only cause such changes in the Fund's tax treatment if it determines in good faith that such changes are in the Fund's best interests and in the best interests of the Shareholders.
+In this event, the Fund would become subject to U.S. federal income tax on its taxable income, and the Fund would no longer be required to distribute most of its net income to its Shareholders, which may cause a reduction in the total return to its Shareholders.